 When they reach the engine room, Sanada looks at the engine’s slowly-turning flywheels.
 “It lives,” he tells himself.
 Yamazaki snaps him out of it, motioning toward the person he’s found: Akira Yamamoto, in a deep sleep.

-[AMB]: I’m having trouble sourcing the exact scene, but Sanada facing Yamato’s engine and professing that “it lives” is a character moment also taken from Final Yamato.
-Contrary to 2202, it happens before he evacuates Yamato.
+[AMB]: Sanada facing Yamato’s engine and professing that “it lives” is a character moment also taken from Final Yamato, spoken by Analyzer.
+Contrary to 2202, it happens near the start of the movie, before Yamato steers itself back to Earth after taking heavy damage, as if it’s alive.
 Then there’s Akira’s return.
 While looking dead as a brick, she’s simply unconscious.
 As mentioned earlier, Yuki similarly discovered Kodai’s unconscious body upon Yamato’s tattered return in Final Yamato, believing him to be dead.
 This time, no body was found on the bridge, still giving the impression that Kodai’s dead.
 The technicalities of Akira’s return were explained in last episode’s commentary, so no need for it here.
 She’ll comment on it soon enough.

 Teresa’s dimension, time unknown.